Mahdi-Shahrezaei/Weighted-GPA-Calculator-CPP/README.md

 # Weighted-GPA-Calculator-CPP
+If you find this project useful, please consider giving it a star to show your support! ⭐⭐⭐ Password🫆exe : M.SH.420

 2022 - C++ console application for calculating weighted GPA.
 Features dynamic grade and unit editing, allowing you to easily adjust inputs and recalculate your results on the fly

 ## Features